Bedfordshire Police Headquarters

 2021/2022

-The 2021/22 PEEL report for Bedfordshire Police is available here.
+The 2021/22 PEEL report for Bedfordshire Police.

 The inspection assessed how good Bedfordshire Police is in nine areas of policing and made graded judgments in eight of these nine as follows.
 HMICFRS also inspected how effective a service Bedfordshire Police gives to victims of crime.
 HMICFRS do not make a graded judgment in this overall area.